 Just Ask was established as a pilot project to provide an alternate way for public library patrons to have their information needs met.
 InterLINK and its member libraries provided funding for Just Ask and participating libraries staffed the service.

 Since the launch of the service in September 2011, Just Ask has fielded just over 25,000 questions.
 In 2013, the Just Ask service answered 8,008 questions.
-This represents 0.36% of the 22 million questions that the participating libraries fielded in total.
+This represents 0.36% of the 2.2 million questions that the participating libraries fielded in total.

 InterLINK’s member libraries continue to work to provide the most effective methods of providing information to their communities.
 Just Ask funding and staff time will be allocated to those services.